Central H-spaces and banded types: Bands and torsors

 We claim that the following triangle commutes:

 Let $q : \pt =_B \pt$.
 Then $(\Omega f)(q)$ is the path associated to the equivalence

 The first equivalence is $\phi^{-1}$ and the last is $\phi$, as these give the pointedness of $f$.
 The middle equivalence is the map sending $p$ to $p \ct q$.
 The map $\psi$ comes from the evaluation fibration, so to compute $\psi((\Omega f)(q))$ we compute what happens to the base point of $A$.
 It gets sent to $\refl$, then $q$, and then $\phi(q)$.
 This shows that the triangle commutes.
+Since $A$ is an H-space, it follows from \cref{lem:unpointed-to-pointed-homotopy} that it is filled by a pointed homotopy.

 It follows that $\Omega f$ is an equivalence.
 Since $B$ and $\BAutpl(A)$ are connected, $f$ is an equivalence as well.
 So $f$ and the commutativity of the triangle provide a path from $(B, \phi)$ to $(\BAutpl(A), \psi)$ in the type of deloopings. \end{proof}